 - In a large bowl, mix vegetables, ricotta cheese, garlic powder, and crushed red pepper if using.

-- Break 3 noodles to fit and cover the bottom of the crock pot.
+- Break 3 noodles to fit and cover the bottom of the crockpot.
 Cover with about one-third of the ricotta and veggie mixture.
-Then, top with 1/3 of the Mozzarella cheese and 1/3 of remaining sauce.
+Then, top with ⅓ of the Mozzarella cheese and ⅓ of the remaining sauce.
 Repeat the layers two more times (for a total of three times).
 End with noodles on top, covered with a thin layer of sauce and a little bit more shredded mozzarella cheese.

 - Cover and cook on high for 3 hours or on low for 5-6 hours.
 Turn the crockpot off completely and let the lasagna sit for at least one hour.
 This allows all the moisture to soak into the noodles.